The Rise Of Carbon Fiber Running Shoes: Should You Get Some?

 Moreover, the plantar flexor muscles are able to generate force much faster, which can give you more propulsive force.

-While the previous carbon fiber running shoes were able to improve running economy by about 1%, the Nike Vaporfly was found to improve running economy by 4%.
+While previous carbon fiber running shoes improved running economy by about 1%, the Nike Vaporfly improved it by 4%.

 Four pair of running shoes.

-The innovations of Nike Vaporfly included the use of an extremely lightweight PEBAX foam for the midsole, which made it possible for Nike to significantly increase the stack height of the shoe without increasing the weight.
+The innovations in Nike Vaporfly included the use of an extremely lightweight PEBAX foam for the midsole, which enabled Nike to significantly increase the shoe’s stack height without increasing its weight.

-With a high stack height from the super thick midsole, Nike had room to add a curved carbon fiber plate rather than a flat one, which further increases the effectiveness of the plate by creating a see-saw effect from heel contact to toe-off.
+With a high stack height from the super-thick midsole, Nike had room to add a curved carbon fiber plate rather than a flat one, which further increases the plate’s effectiveness by creating a see-saw effect from heel contact to toe-off.

 Coupled with the energy return from the thicker foam, the see-saw effect of the curved carbon fiber plate makes the shoe even more effective at providing energy return

-In a nutshell, running shoes with carbon fiber plates reduce the mechanical energy needed to run, thus improving running economy and running performance.
+In a nutshell, running shoes with carbon fiber plates reduce the mechanical energy required to run, thereby improving running economy and performance.

 The energy savings are due to three main effects of the carbon fiber plate: